choiyh592/BADDIE/README.md

     --outputdir /path/to/your/output/directory \
     --device your_device
 ```
-To execute the entire the pipeline, you can run the above code in the terminal after navigating to the root directory of your local repository.
+To execute the entire pipeline, you can run the above code in the terminal after navigating to the root directory of your local repository.

 The execution takes about 6 minutes per MRI, assuming that FastSurferCNN is run on GPU.
 Using a GPU is highly recommended.